Cldfire/site/content/blog/writing-an-opencl-filter-for-ffmpeg.md

 sys     0m1.796s
 ```

-Similar to the `avgblur` comparison that we made all the way at the beginning of this blog post, the OpenCL filter is decreasing overall runtime by over 10% and decreasing CPU time despite the overhead of uploading and downloading frames to and from the GPU.
+Similar to the `avgblur` comparison that we made all the way at the beginning of this blog post, the OpenCL filter is reducing overall runtime by over 10% and decreasing total CPU time despite the overhead of uploading and downloading frames to and from the GPU.

 ### Side Note: Remember That Bugs Can Occur Outside of Your Code

 During the process of writing this filter I actually ran into a bug in FFmpeg's OpenCL utility code.
 The `opencl_get_plane_format` function responsible for determining the image format that should be used when allocating an OpenCL image for the data on a plane was incorrectly setting the channel order for all RGB formats to `CL_RGBA`, causing the use of any other RGB format to result in incorrect filter output (and also causing certain RGB formats to be incorrectly reported as supported by my hardware).
-I submitted [a patch](https://patchwork.ffmpeg.org/patch/12635/) to fix this bug while wrapping up work on the filter.
+I submitted [a patch](https://github.com/FFmpeg/FFmpeg/commit/1c50d61a5a689f8eabef37f504c6f8f33eb178ba) to fix this bug while wrapping up work on the filter.

 I bring this up to remind you, the reader, to always remember that bugs *can* occur outside of your code, too!
 Investigate that possibility before you spend lots of time trying to figure out what you're doing wrong like I did :).

 ## Conclusion

-Wow, that ended up being a lot of words.
+Wow, that ended up being quite a few words.
 We've gone from (in my case) having never worked with FFmpeg's codebase to having ourselves a functioning port of a CPU filter that gets run on the GPU via the OpenCL API.

 Hopefully you found this post informative in some way (or at least interesting!).
-I have no idea if I'm going to be accepted into the Google Summer of Code program yet, but if I am, I certainly plan on writing more blog posts throughout the summer.
+I have no idea if I'm going to be accepted into the Google Summer of Code program yet, but if I am, I certainly hope to write another blog post (or posts) over the course of the summer.
 Feel free to follow me [on Twitter](https://twitter.com/_cldfire) if you'd like to know when those go live.